CazaBobos/CazaBobos/README.md

 Hi!
 Im James.
 I'm a Software Developer and Software Engineering Student based in Argentina, with knowledge on both desktop and fullstack web applications, Software QA and Automation.

-I'm currently working in the software industry for Vates Software as a consultant for Claro. \
-Aside from that, I also work on some personal projects, both for learning and commercial purposes.
+I'm currently working in the software industry, while I also work on some personal projects, both for learning and commercial purposes.

-I'm bilingual in english and spanish, and I also speak between basic and intermediate german and portuguese.
+I'm bilingual in english and spanish, and I also speak german and portuguese.

 ### Interests...
 - Programming.